Seed-Tech/what_do_i_see/README.md

 ## App use guide
 The development of our application right now is with the following functionalities, we are going to take a tour of it:
-1. Main screen, see the image you can sign in with the username and password and sign in
+1. Main screen, see the image you can sign in with the username and password and sign in.
 <img  align="left" alt="GIF" width="150"  src="https://github.com/Seed-Tech/what_do_i_see/blob/main/assets_for_readme/Homescreen.jpeg"/>
 </p>

 2. Registration screen, you can register by filling out the fields.

-3. Model screen, Now you are there, select the option to view choose the image in which you want to detect the objects
+3. Model screen, Now you are there, select the option to view choose the image in which you want to detect the objects.

 3.1 Select a photo from your gallery
 <img align="left" alt="GIF" width="150"  src="https://github.com/Seed-Tech/what_do_i_see/blob/main/assets_for_readme/Modelscreen.jpeg"/>
 </p>

-3.2 Open your camera and take a photo
+3.2 Open your camera and take a photo.
 4. Output screen, Incredible, as you can see, the image that we upload is a dog and the output works tells us that in the image there are objects: dog and quantity: 1.
 <img  align="left" alt="GIF" width="150"  src="https://github.com/Seed-Tech/what_do_i_see/blob/main/assets_for_readme/Output.jpeg"/>
 </p>